Last Updated on May 7, 2022 by Sorin Petroj

 Only World Championship

 No tossing ball rule

 Before they became two separate sports, there were only two different names for the same sport.

 Table tennis was invented in 1880, and after that, as it gained increasing popularity, more and more companies produced equipment for this sport.
-Each brand named its set of equipment differently, such as table tennis, ping pong, whiff waff, pim-pam.
+Each brand named its equipment differently, such as table tennis, ping pong, whiff waff, and pim-pam.

 The Parker brothers registered the trademark in 1900.
-However, at that earlier stage, the “Ping Pong Association” and the “Table Tennis Association” later merged into one.
+However, the “Ping Pong Association” and the “Table Tennis Association” later merged at that earlier stage.

 Read more about the history of table tennis on our page History of table tennis.
 Secondly, you can find beautiful and interesting articles on Feedspot.
-We will now discuss the important differences between table tennis and ping pong that exist today.
+We will now discuss the essential differences between table tennis and ping pong.

 According to the International Table Tennis Federation ITTF, table tennis has existed since 1887.